 The average height of an NFL Safety is 72.16 inches (almost 6’0 1/4″ tall).

 The average weight of an NFL Safety is 203.61 pounds.

 Who Are The Tallest Safeties in the NFL?

-There are only 3 guys listed at 6’4″ which is the tallest height for any safety.
+There were only 3 guys listed at 6’4″ in 2022 which was the tallest height for any safety.

 - Isaiah Pola-Man – Raiders

 - Jayron Kearse – Cowboys

 There were 5 guys listed at 5’9″, but only one listed at 5’8″ – the shortest in the league.

 - Lamarcus Joyner – 5’8″ – Jets

 - Quandre Diggs – 5’9″ – Seahawks